ibm-cloud-docs/Cloudant/offerings/cloudant.com.md

 This plan gives you assured database performance and up-time, by using dedicated DBaaS clusters or hardware available at various hosting locations.

-For users of the Enterprise plan who require a new or additional {{site.data.keyword.cloudant_short_notm}} account on one of their dedicated clusters, sign up on the [{{site.data.keyword.cloudant_short_notm}} Enterprise account sign-up page](https://cloudant.com/enterprise-sign-up){: new_window}{: external}.
+For users of the Enterprise plan who require a new or extra {{site.data.keyword.cloudant_short_notm}} account on one of their dedicated clusters, sign up on the [{{site.data.keyword.cloudant_short_notm}} Enterprise account sign-up page](https://cloudant.com/enterprise-sign-up){: new_window}{: external}.
 Create an account by using the form, and open a support ticket to request that support move your account to one of your
 {{site.data.keyword.cloudant_short_notm}} Enterprise dedicated clusters.